 Since 2016, Byström is a member of The Royal Swedish Academy of Music.

-Parallel Universes, a piece commissioned by BBC Proms to celebrate to 150th anniversary of the Royal Albert Hall, will be first performed in August 2021 with BBC Philharmonic and conductor John Storgårds.
+Parallel Universes, a piece commissioned by BBC Proms to celebrate to 150th anniversary of the Royal Albert Hall, was first performed in August 2021 with BBC Philharmonic and conductor John Storgårds.